apeterson91/website/content/post/concentration_parameter/index.md

 ## Common Clustering Example

-Suppose you're interested in sorting some news articles by how how many words are in them.
+Suppose you're interested in clustering some news articles by how how many words are in them.
 If you looked at a histogram of the word count you might see something like this.

 {{< figure library="true" src="fig1.png" title="" lightbox="true" >}}